Fortnite x MHA: Potential My Hero Academia crossover skins, release date, and details so far

 When will MHA skins release in Fortnite?

-Epic hasn’t shared a timeline on when it’s planning to release the MHA skins.
-With My Hero Academia missing the first week of Fortnite Chapter four, it’s likely to make its debut with an event in the upcoming weeks.
+Epic Games hasn’t shared a timeline on when it’s planning to release the MHA skins.
+With My Hero Academia missing the first week of Fortnite Chapter Four, it’s likely to make its debut with an event in the upcoming weeks.

 When Epic decides to release the MHA skins, the heroes’ abilities are also likely to get added to the game in the form of lootable items around the map, allowing players to demonstrate various quirks around the map, including One for All.